dragoon/django-selenium/README.rst

 And that's it.

-To see the integration in action, please check out test application: https://github.com/dragoon/django-selenium-testapp
+To see the integration in action, check out the test application included in the source.

 Django Jenkins
 ==============